GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_3.md

 - **`mv` - move and/or rename files**
   - This command can either move or rename a file, it all depends on how it is used
   - It essentially changes the absolute path for a file, whether it includes location or file name (the last part of the absolute path)
-  - View the help text for the command with `mv --help`
+  - View the information about the command with `man mv`
   - Moving a file within the same directory will rename the file
   - Moving file(s) to another directory will move the file(s)
   - We will work from the same `linux_workshop` directory as last time, if you do not have it use these first commands to create it